 These programs provide funding to retail fueling facility owners to dispense E85 ethanol and blended biodiesel (biofuels), and to petroleum terminal operators to store, blend, and dispense biofuels.
-Partially funded by the US Department of Energy, the objectives of these programs is to increase the number of retail E85 and blended biodiesel (biofuels) service stations in New York State and to increase the number of petroleum terminals that offer renewable fuels such as ethanol or B100 biodiesel (biofuels) to retail refueling stations and fleets throughout New York
+Partially funded by the US Department of Energy, the objectives of these programs are to increase biofuel production, the number of retail E85 and blended biodiesel (biofuels) service stations in New York State and to increase the number of petroleum terminals that offer renewable fuels such as ethanol or B100 biodiesel (biofuels) to retail refueling stations and fleets throughout New York.

 Help Employees to Drive Less